Port Credit Marine Surveys

 |THERMAL IMAGING CAMERAS

 Home inspection, electrical or machinery imaging is not really that complicated as temperature differences are common and quite evident.
 A/C or heat leaking through a window is pretty easy to spot as are overheating exhaust manifolds or electrical contacts.
 For these purposes I believe a self taught thermographer could do quite well.
 Boats however with various laminate schedules, wide ranging materials and various construction techniques are much more complicated.
-Trying to force a temperature difference and then read an area of three different laminate schedules within a couple of feet, bottom paint, highly reflective white hulls, cored and uncored areas is extremely difficult and a very high resolution ($8k +) camera is required.
+Trying to force a temperature difference and then read an area of three different laminate schedules within a couple of feet, bottom paint, highly reflective white hulls, cored and uncored areas is extremely difficult and a high resolution (at least $8k +) camera is required.
 Then comes interpreting the image.
 The thermal images of my test panel shown below give an indication of how difficult these interpretations are.
 In todays market if you are spending less than about $8k (in Canada) for one of these cameras for use in surveying boats you are wasting your time.
-The huge amount of time spent inducing a temperature difference with heat lamps or heat guns make these cameras impractical in the course of a normal survey as few people would be willing to pay for the many extra hours involved when 99% of the potential issues will be found by other routine methods.

 They work exceptionally well in some circumstances as is in the 30 seconds it took me to find a hairline fracture in a carbon fiber mast, so if you have a carbon fiber boat, buy a thermal imager today.
 Unfortunately I don't see enough carbon boats to justify this equipment.
 I found an area of a hull that was 3mm thick after scanning a hull for about three hours..... it would have taken about 10 minutes with my little brass hammer.